dogmatiq/ferrite/README.md

 ## Resources

-Dogmatiq contributor [@danilvpetrov](https://github.com/danilvpetrov) has shared a video introduction that he recorded to introduce his colleagues to Ferrite.
+Dogmatiq contributor [@danilvpetrov](https://github.com/danilvpetrov) has shared a video that he recorded to introduce his colleagues to Ferrite.

 <div align="center">